 Impacts of Surveillance “Statecraft” in the Lakes Region — “Takings” of Personal Data

-A hidden and emerging covert “Garrison State” (Howard Lasswell, 1941) “Panopticon” (Jeremy Bentham, 16th Century) is emerging into public view — Creating and Profiting from the covert “taking” and selling of personal data.
-Rights of Privacy are unknowingly usurped and abridged by unseen public-private partnerships selling personal data of Americans without their knowledge and consent.
+A hidden and emerging covert “Garrison State” (Howard Lasswell, 1941) “Panopticon” (Jeremy Bentham, 16th Century) is emerging into public view — Creating and Profiting from the covert “taking” and selling of personal DATA.
+Rights of Privacy are unknowingly usurped and abridged by unseen public-private partnerships selling personal DATA of Americans without their knowledge and consent.
+Yes!
+THIS DOES INCLUDE THE LAKES REGION.

 Introduction | 1600’s Roots of 24/7 “Panopticon” Surveillance in America.
 The concept is far from a new method of control: